 McDonalds utilizes this type of game-based learning for their new hires.
 The employees work in a digital restaurant where they can work first-hand with virtual customers.
 This way they are learning how to deal with customers, without upsetting the real customers.
 It is a great way for them to learn how to place orders in the system and how to interact effectively with the guest.
 Companies can utilize game based learning systems that provide the team member with a game that mimics what they will be doing on the job, so that they can get it right.
 It is like a flying simulator for other jobs.

 2. Turning the Learning into a Game

-Gamification involves turning the learning process into a game.
+Gamification in learning involves turning the process into a game.
 As with many educational games for kids, the users must successfully obtain the knowledge that is needed to be successful in the game.
 They may need to choose the right door based on a question or answer to advance in the game.
 These kinds of structures make it more enticing to continually learn the information that is needed in a business setting.

 3. Including Games in the Learning

 Some systems are designed to include games into the learning system, so that the employees are tested on the retention of the knowledge through the use of gaming.
 After the employee completes a module, they may have to play a short game that tests them on what they just learned.
 This allows them to move onto the next module.